zzssyy/ISPL/README.md

 usage:

-path11: the input path of k-mer (positive samples)

-path12: the input path of k-mer (negative samples)
+path11: the input path of k-mer (positive samples); path12: the input path of k-mer (negative samples)

-path2: the input path of cnn-f
+path2: the input path of cnn-f;

-path31: the input path of APAAC (positive samples)

-path32: the input path of APAAC (negative samples)
+path31: the input path of APAAC (positive samples); path32: the input path of APAAC (negative samples)

-path41: the input path of 188D (positive samples)

-path42: the input path of 188D (negative samples)
+path41: the input path of 188D (positive samples); path42: the input path of 188D (negative samples)

-wf12: the output of sequence feature

-wf34: the output of physicochemical feature
+wf12: the output of sequence feature; wf34: the output of physicochemical feature

 """